 Calculations

-Energy accumulated in capacitor set:
+Energy stored in capacitor bank:

 Where: